Eclipse-Laboratories-Inc/execution/docs/src/cli/install-solana-cli-tools.md

 ## Download Prebuilt Binaries

-If you would rather not use `solana-install` to manage the install, you can manually download and install the binaries.
+If you would rather not use `solana-install` to manage the installation, you can manually download and install the binaries.

 ### Linux